 When a referee rules on a close play, coaches have the right to disagree.
 They often do so vehemently, arguing with officials on the field, sometimes screaming to the point of justifying ejection.
 Boys & Girls (N.Y.) assistant football coach William Miller went beyond those traditional standards and took a unique step during a heated exchange in his team's loss to Campus Magnet (N.Y.)
-Saturday: He mooned the crowd.
+Saturday: He mooned the crowd."His fellow coaches were holding him back and he turned around and pulled down his shorts," David Sumter, a Campus Magnet parent, told the New York Daily News.
+"All I saw was his big [rear end]."

 According to the New York Daily News, the on-field confrontation began when Campus Magnet converted a key two-point conversion to give it a 16-6 lead late in the fourth quarter.
 There was debate on whether the conversion should count, because Campus Magnet running back Raeshawn Lewis was stripped of the ball as he crossed into the end zone.